FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Evaluation

 \subsubsection{Measuring latency and overhead}

-The second category concerns with execution times of prediction pipelines with various wireless connections.
-To account for the resource asymmetry in MEC, we use NVIDIA Jetson boards\footnote{https://www.nvidia.com/en-gb/autonomous-machines/embedded-systems/} to represent the capable but resource-constrained mobile client, and the server hosts a powerful GPU.
-Table \ref{tab:hwconf} summarizes the hardware we use in our experiments.
+To account for the resource asymmetry in MEC, we use NVIDIA Jetson boards\footnote{nvidia.com/en-gb/autonomous-machines/embedded-systems/} for representing capable but resource-constrained mobile clients.
+Contrastingly, the server hosts a powerful GPU. \Cref{tab:hwconf} summarizes the hardware we use in our experiments.